Snaacky/thewiki/docs/advanced/muxing.md

 ==- :icon-terminal: mkvpropedit command to retag an `mkv` file without remuxing

   !!!
-  This is an example, you'll have to edit the command further to apply to your specific file !!!
+  This is an example,
+  you'll have to edit the command further to apply to your specific file.
+  If your filename has a CRC in it, you must also update that to reflect the new CRC.
+  !!!

   +++ Windows